Teaching and research support

 A core element of the work we do is to draw upon our collections, containing many unique primary sources and diverse materials, to support teaching, learning and research.
 Find out more about some of the ways we do this and opportunities available to teachers, students and researchers.

-With its wide range of subjects, materials and media, the archives and special collections plays a strong role in supporting teaching both within and beyond the University of Surrey.
+With its wide range of subjects, materials and media, the archives and special collections play a strong role in supporting teaching both within and beyond the University of Surrey.

 Through our in-depth collection knowledge and professional expertise we are able to engage with users in a variety of ways.

-These sessions introduce students to our collections and explain how to make the most of primary sources during their learning.
-The Research Room provides an ideal environment for working with rare books, archives and manuscript collections with assistance from our expert staff.
+These sessions introduce students to archives and special collections and explain how to make the most of primary sources in their learning.

-We are keen to welcome groups from beyond the University who wish to discover more about what we can offer and to engage in learning activities with our collections.
+We welcome groups from beyond the University who wish to discover more about what we can offer and to engage in learning activities with our collections.

 We also embrace opportunities to visit interested groups and present details of our work and collections.
-If you are interested in drawing upon our collections for your teaching please contact us.
+Please contact us at email@example.com for more information.

 For many students their first experience of using archives will be when they come to university.
 The “special” nature of archive sources as opposed to digital or library resources can seem daunting at first.
 Our staff are experienced at helping make our collections accessible and usable and will support you in searching our catalogue, handling fragile materials, learning how to reference archive sources and contextualising them as part of your broader studies.

-We are experienced in working with undergraduate and postgraduate students to help them develop their ideas for research projects based on our collections.
-We offer bookable one-to-one sessions to enable students to discuss their dissertation or research proposals and discover what resources are available to support their work.
+We are experienced in working with undergraduate and postgraduate students to help them to develop their ideas for research projects based on our collections; as such we can offer 1:1 Research Room appointments for students, to enable them to discuss their dissertation proposals or research projects and discover what resources are available to support their work.

-We are keen to collaborate on research proposals drawing on our collections and are able to provide support and guidance on developing such proposals.
-Our archives have offered inspiration to a number of collaborative research projects.
-If you have a research idea the best place to start is by exploring our online catalogue and then contact us to discuss your ideas further.
+We are also keen to collaborate on research proposals drawing on our collections and can provide support and guidance on developing such proposals.
+If you have a research idea the best place to start is by exploring our online catalogue and then contact us at email@example.com to discuss your ideas further.
 Please note that the level of engagement that we can offer will depend on other departmental commitments.

 Latest blog posts